Health Care Flexible Spending Account

 |Standard Health Care FSA|

-In 2019, a participant can set aside between $100 and $2,650 — on a pre-tax basis — to pay for eligible medical, dental, vision, and hearing care expenses.
-For 2020, a participant can contribute up to $2,700 on a pre-tax basis.
+In 2020, a participant can contribute up to $2,700 on a pre-tax basis to pay for eligible medical, dental, vision, and hearing care expenses.
 Examples of expenses include:

 - Eligible services not covered by a medical, dental or vision plan (except for cosmetic procedures);